Fall 2024 MATH MADNESS DETAILS

 Those teams that are eliminated from a bracket can nonetheless extend their season by opting in to play against other similarly situated teams in weekly matches automatically arranged by the system.
 Thus, all teams can play a full 10-round season if they choose.In addition, a teacher can separately challenge another team to a match or divide his/her team into multiple teams that play against each other with our ClassMatch functionality (see heading at the top of this page).
 Content from past seasons is made available to fuel such additional competition activity.
 With a Math Madness subscription, a ClassMatch subscription is discounted to $42.50.

 To participate, a teacher must (1) activate a free account (click here), (2) create a team once inside the account by clicking the "+Team" button, and then (3) register that team on the Events page, selecting "High", "Middle" or "Elementary" depending on the team's level.
+Payment is NOT required up front.
+Instead, an invoice will appear for download on the Events page once registration is complete.
+Schools are given 2 months from the date of registration to make payment, a time period which can be easily extended.
 A teacher may register multiple teams for Math Madness from the same account.
 However, the same team cannot compete in two separate levels of Math Madness.
-Upon request, Math Madness content from years prior can be placed in a newly activated account so that a teacher can both review content appropriateness as well as create a match for students to better determine potential interest in the experience.
+Upon request, Math Madness content from years prior can be sent so that a teacher can review content appropriateness.
 Students or parents may NOT register a team for Math Madness.
 Occasionally an exception to this rule is merited but approval must be granted first.

 Once registered, teachers should review the Rules/Instructions for Math Madness in more detail by clicking "Math Madness" in the dropdown at the top/right of their account and then selecting the "About" tab on that page, or visit https://www.aretelabs.com/math_madness directly.

-Payment by check is politely requested although a credit card purchase can be arranged if there is no alternative.
-Payment in advance is NOT required so teachers need not be concerned about lengthy school/district payment processes.
+Payment by check is politely requested although a credit card purchase through Paypal can be arranged if there is no alternative.
+Venmo and Zelle are encouraged if a school wishes to pay online.
 In the pricing area below, a player is defined as an individual student who competes at least once during the event.
 Prices listed below are for the entire team to play for the entire season.
-Note that Mini-Madness has a flat fee of $145 at the HS and MS levels and $125 at the ES level, all for an unlimited number of players.
-The Math Madness Re-Run is priced at $165 for a 5-10 player team, $225 for an 11-30 player team, and $275 for an unlimited player team at the HS and MS levels.
-It has a flat fee of $145 at the ES level.
-A team should consist only of students from the same school (exceptions to this may be made upon request, limitations apply), but it may include students from multiple grade levels corresponding to the grade levels of the event.
+A team should consist only of students from the same school (exceptions to this may be made, limitations apply).
 Price accommodation is available upon request and as needed.
 Please do not hesitate to send an email to firstname.lastname@example.org with any questions or call 312-952-0436.
-Make sure to click the "Video Tutorial" button at the top/right of this page to review registration steps!
+Make sure to click the "Video Tutorial" button at the top/right of this page to review registration steps for our online math competition events!

 Thank you and welcome to the Madness!!! . . .